Difference Between Urban And Suburban

 Population Density: A Defining Factor

 One of the most significant distinctions lies in population density.
 Urban areas are defined by their high population density, with numerous people living in close proximity.
-This translates into a vibrant and diverse community but also higher levels of noise and potential congestion.
+On top of that, this translates into a vibrant and diverse community but also higher levels of noise and potential congestion.
 Suburban areas, conversely, boast significantly lower population densities, resulting in a quieter and more spacious environment.
 This lower density often translates into larger homes with yards, a stark contrast to the smaller living spaces often found in urban centers.

 Housing Options: Condos vs. Single-Family Homes